Department of Recreation and Leisure Studies

 Not all classes are offered every semester.
 Some courses may have prerequisites.

-*Recreation and leisure studies majors can only substitute REC 218 Emergency Medical Response with Focus on Wilderness Application for REC 216 Emergency Response if they are enrolled in the nature tourism minor and have completed either ESP 110 or ESP 101K and 102K.
-In addition, recreation and leisure studies majors may not take REC 234 Outdoor Recreation Leadership as a REC general elective.
-This course may be taken in addition to the requirements of their degree.
+*Recreation and leisure studies majors can only substitute REC 218 Emergency Medical Response with Focus on Wilderness Application for REC 216 Emergency Response if they are enrolled in the nature tourism minor and have completed either ESP 223 or ESP 101, 102 Fundamentals of Environmental Science with Laboratory.